SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 * **def**.
 The key word **`def`** in Python expresses the intention to declare a new function.
 * **Name of the function**.
 The name of the function is **defined by the developer** and follows after the keyword **def**.
 It is important to describe the **functionality** which is bound to be executed by the function’s instructions listed in its body.
 In our example the name of the function is **`calculate_square`** which hints us that the aim of the given problem is to calculate the squared value of a number.
 * **List of parameters**.
-It is introduced in between the parentheses which we put after the name of the function.
+It is introduced in between the parentheses, which we put after the name of the function.
 Here we list the parameters which we want to include in the function.
 There might be a single parameter, several parameters or zero parameters (basic function).
 If we don’t have a parameter, we leave the parentheses empty.
 In the function **`calculate_square`** there is only one parameter called **`num`**.
 * **Colon**.
-After the closing bracket we put colon sign which initiates the beginning of the function’s body.
+After the closing bracket we put a colon sign which initiates the beginning of the function’s body.
 * **Implementation of function (body)**.
 The body of the function is the place to put our algorithm (instructions) which solves the problem we deal with.
-The body, per se, implement the **logic** of the function.
+The body, per se, implements the **logic** of the function.
 In the particular example we estimate the squared value of a given number which is **num*num**. the body is always indented and on a new line after the colon.

 Within the definition of a function, it is important to follow this exact **structure** of the function’s elements.

-When declaring a given variable in the body of a function, it is called local variable for the function.
+When declaring a given variable in the body of a function, it is called a local variable for the function.
 The scope of the variable in which it exists and can be used starts with the line on which we have defined it and spans to the last instruction, part of the function’s body.
 This space of definition is called **field of scope** for the variable.

 <table>
 <tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>